4-run 10th for Nats spoils Blue Jays’ ‘home opener’ in DC

+WASHINGTON (AP) — Playing as the “visiting” team in their own stadium against the can’t-play-at-home Blue Jays, Dave Martinez’s Washington Nationals didn’t even get the benefit of a boost from fake “cheering” by nonexistent “spectators” — those were reserved for Toronto’s exploits Wednesday night.

+So in this odd-as-can-be, upside-down, pandemic-altered season, the Nationals provided their own soundtrack of yells and claps and banging bats in a noisy dugout, reverberating through the empty yard.

-WASHINGTON (AP) — Adam Eaton’s bases-loaded chopper broke a scoreless tie in the 10th inning on a close play and Asdrúbal Cabrera followed with a three-run triple, helping the Nationals snap a three-game losing streak by beating the playing-home-games-on-the-road Blue Jays 4-0 Wednesday night.
+Adam Eaton’s bases-loaded chopper broke a scoreless tie in the 10th inning on a close play and Asdrúbal Cabrera followed with a three-run triple, helping the Nationals snap a three-game losing streak by beating the Blue Jays 4-0.

+“They got really loud,” Martinez said after his team’s scoring output in the 10th equaled what the 2019 World Series champions managed to put together in the previous three games combined.
+“They love to win — and they love to celebrate.”

-In a quirky game befitting this pandemic-altered, upside-down season, Toronto’s team played its “home opener” at Washington — batting in the bottom half of each inning, wearing its white uniforms, playing its players’ walk-up music and even blaring the song “OK Blue Jays,” the club’s traditional seventh-inning stretch staple.
+Toronto batted in the bottom of each inning, wore its white uniforms, played its walk-up music and blared “OK Blue Jays,” the club’s traditional seventh-inning stretch staple.

-There were, of course, elements that made clear where this game actually was played: The giant curly “W” painted behind home plate; the heart with the letters “DC” cut into the outfield grass; the Nationals sticking to their home dugout down the first-base line.
+There were elements that made clear where this game was played: the giant curly “W” painted behind home plate; the heart with the letters “DC” cut into the outfield grass; the Nationals in their usual dugout.

 Toronto’s Nate Pearson, in his big league debut, and Washington’s Max Scherzer, in his 358th start in the majors, put up plenty of zeros.
 So did the relievers that followed.

+“It was cool to see him competing out there.
+It’s definitely something I’ll look back on my debut and say: I was able to match up with Max Scherzer and held my own for five innings,” Pearson said.

-In the top — yes, top — of the 10th, though, Washington moved ahead on an odd-looking play.
+In the top — yes, top — of the 10th, though, Washington moved ahead.
 After starting with the automatic runner on second base — one of the many quirks of a season unlike any other — Washington loaded the bags with two walks from Toronto’s sixth pitcher, Shun Yamaguchi (0-2).

 After two strikeouts, Eaton bounced a ball off the mound.
 Second baseman Cavan Biggio grabbed it and tried to dive glove-first at the bag, but was edged out by runner Andrew Stevenson.
 After a replay review of more than two minutes, the “safe” call was upheld, making it 1-0.
 Until then, the Nationals were 1-for-16 in 2020 with runners in scoring position and two outs.
 Cabrera then made it two hits in a row in such situations.

+The 6-foot-6, 250-pound Pearson, a 2017 first-round draft pick, went five innings, gave up two hits and struck out five, relying mainly on a fastball that touched 99 mph and a terrific slider.

+“He was outstanding,” Toronto manager Charlie Montoyo said.
+“He was fun to watch.”

-The 6-foot-6, 250-pound Pearson went five innings, gave up two hits and struck out five.
-Scherzer went 7 1/3 innings, gave up three hits and struck out 10 — the 95th time he reached double-digit Ks.
+Scherzer threw 112 pitches over 7 1/3 innings and struck out 10 — the 95th time he reached double-digit Ks.

-One big difference: While the 23-year-old Pearson, a first-round draft pick in 2017 and in Class-A last year, was removed after 75 pitches, Scherzer threw 112.

 On the last, Scherzer walked No. 9 hitter Derek Fisher, putting runners on the corners with one out.
-Manager Dave Martinez lifted his ace and inserted Hudson, who closed out Houston in Game 7 of the World Series last October.
-Hudson got the job done, with the help of a diving stop and backhanded flip by shortstop Trea Turner that started a 6-4-3 double play.
+Daniel Hudson (1-0), who closed out Houston in Game 7 of the World Series last October, got the job done, with the help of a diving stop and backhanded flip by shortstop Trea Turner that started a 6-4-3 double play Martinez called “awesome” and “unbelievable.”

-Hudson struck out the side in the ninth.
-Tanner Rainey pitched the 10th for the “visiting” Nationals.

 The Blue Jays’ giant blue logo was displayed on the scoreboard — right below the white block letters spelling out “Nationals Park” — during batting practice.
 And all of the manufactured crowd noise piped through the speakers offered “cheers” when Toronto did something good.